anilyelin/Python-Stock-Data-API/README.md

 You can retrieve all the relevant stock data from all *NASDAQ* listed companies and output the graph of the day close price.
 There is also the ability to store the day close data from a specific company into a sqlite3 file.

-However this program is only tested on **Mac OS Sierra with python3.6.**

 ## Screenshot